-- a) Attend all Board meetings; - b) Prepare and issue the notices and agenda for meetings; - c) Prepare and keep the minutes of the meetings, record all votes of the stockholders of the Company, the Directors, the Executive Committee, and furnish copies thereof to the members as appropriate; - d) Ensure that all Board procedures, rules and regulations are strictly followed; - e) Keep custody of the Stock Certificate Book, Stock and Transfer Book and other records, papers and documents of the Company as the Board may direct; - f) Ensure timely submission of reportorial requirements with pertinent government agencies and ensure fulfilment of disclosure requirements with the Securities and Exchange Commission and the Philippine Stock Exchange; - g) Keep abreast with the latest legal and regulatory developments affecting the Company's operations and make sure that the Directors are properly informed of the same; - h) Such other functions and duties as the Board may determine.
+- a) Attend all Board meetings; - b) Prepare and issue the notices and agenda for meetings in coordination with the Chairman; - Prepare and keep the minutes of the meetings, record all votes of the stockholders of the Company, the Directors, the Executive Committee, and furnish copies thereof to the members as appropriate; - d) Ensure that all Board procedures, rules and regulations are strictly followed; - e) Keep custody of the Stock Certificate Book, Stock and Transfer Book and other records, papers and documents of the Company as the Board may direct; - f) Ensure timely submission of reportorial requirements with pertinent government agencies and ensure fulfilment of disclosure requirements with the Securities and Exchange Commission and the Philippine Stock Exchange; - g) Keep abreast with the latest legal and regulatory developments affecting the Company's operations and make sure that the Directors are properly informed of the same; - h) Work fairly and objectively with the Board, Management, stockholders and other stakeholders - i) Such other functions and duties as the Board may determine. - (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
+Please explain should the answer be in the negative.
+Yes.
+The Corporate Secretary is a member of the Philippine Bar and has a Master of Laws Degree from Harvard Law School.